openhab/openhabian/docs/openhabian.md

 It is not only a menu with a set of options, it's also used in a special unattended mode inside the ready to use images.

 Execute the "Update" function before anything else.
 The menu and the menu options will evolve over time and you should ensure to be up to date.

-All other menu entries should be self-explaining and more details are shown after selecting an option.
+All other menu entries should be self-explaining and more details are shown after selecting them.

-ℹ - The actions behind menu entry 1-5 are already taken care of on a Raspberry Pi openHABian image installation.

 ⌨ - A quick note on menu navigation.
 Use the cursor keys to navigate, &lt;Enter&gt; to execute, &lt;Space&gt; to select and &lt;Tab&gt; to jump to the actions on the bottom of the screen.
 Press &lt;Esc&gt; twice to exit the configuration tool.